Accelerate Preclinical Drug Development

-The industry standard from hit identification to development candidate nomination is on average 33-36 months.
-Charles River’s truly integrated drug discovery (IDD) programs have reduced this timeline to as little as 24 months through industry experienced, multi-disciplinary teams focused on resource efficiency, scientific excellence and strategic partnerships with clients through all aspects of drug discovery.
+The industry standard timeline from hit identification to preclinical candidate nomination is on average 33-36 months.
+As a full service preclinical drug development CRO with an integrated approach to development, Charles River can reduce this timeline to as little as 24 months.
+Through industry experienced, multidisciplinary teams focused on resource efficiency, scientific excellence, and strategic partnerships we shorten time to market.

-Charles River IDD scientists serve as drug discovery consultants and have expertise across almost all therapeutic areas.
-The project team understands client requirements and delivers development candidates that meet agreed target product profiles.
+Our preclinical drug development scientists are skilled consultants with expertise across almost all therapeutic areas.
+They understand your requirements and can deliver preclinical development candidates that meet your target product profile.

-Successful candidate development is directly related to the experience of scientists, investment in platform technologies and application of a translational approach.
-Check out our candidate delivery and patent track record by therapeutic area.
+Check out our preclinical candidate delivery and patent track record by therapeutic area.
 Will our next discovery be yours?

 Integrated Drug Discovery Frequently Asked Questions (FAQs)